Threats from Habitat Loss

 The best option for monarchs in Marin is narrow-leaf milkweed (Asclepias fascicularis).
 The only true Marin native, it begins growing in the spring, reaching 2 to 4 feet by summer.
 It blooms with nectar-rich pink and white flowers beloved by the monarch as well as bees and other pollinators.

-The second best option is showy milkweed (Asclepias speciosa).
+The second best option is showy milkweed (Asclepius species).
 Native to inland California, it was introduced to Marin many years ago.
-Many local experts advise that it is an acceptable choice for private gardens in Marin but should not be planted in wild areas.
+Many local experts deem it an acceptable choice for private gardens in Marin, but not for wild areas.